-A formula is a symbolic statement of the manipulations that Logi Report performs on certain data before it prints the data onto your report.
+A formula is a symbolic statement of the manipulations that Logi Report Engine performs on certain data before it displays the data in your report.
 For example, if your report contains a "Sales" field and a "Cost" field, and you want to create a "GrossProfit" formula, you can designate its value as @Sales - @Cost.
-"GrossProfit" is a simple formula that tells Logi Report to subtract the value of the "Cost" field from the value of the "Sales" field, and then to print the result.
+"GrossProfit" is a simple formula that tells Logi Report Engine to subtract the value of the "Cost" field from the value of the "Sales" field, and then to display the result.
 You can use formulas to calculate numeric values, compare one value to another, select alternative actions based on the comparison, and join multiple text strings into a single string.
 In general, you can use formulas to achieve the following:

 - Calculating information you cannot directly obtain from database data fields